sbarbett/pihole-ansible/roles/manage_lists/README.md

 * `address`: The URL of the list.
 * `type`: The list type.
 Allowed values are `allow` or `block`.
 * `comment`: (Optional) A comment describing the list.
-* `groups`: (Optional) A list of group IDs to associate with the list.
-The role will validate that these groups exist.
+* `groups`: (Optional) A list of group names or IDs to associate with the list.
+  * If using group names, the role will map these to their corresponding IDs.
+  * If using group IDs, they must be integers.
 * `enabled`: (Optional) Whether the list is enabled.
 Default is `true`.
 * `state`: Desired state for the list.
 Allowed values are `present` or `absent`.